JacobYuan7/jacobyuan7.github.io/_pages/includes/intro.md

 My current research interests include:
 - 1️⃣ Generative models: visual generation/editing, visual autoregressive models, and visual generation alignment;
-- 2️⃣ Representation learning: video understanding, relation detection;  <!--(HOI detection/scene graph generation)-->
+- 2️⃣ Representation learning: video understanding, visual relation detection (HOI detection/scene graph generation);
 - 3️⃣ AI for science and engineering.

 <span style="color:red"><strong> 📧 Feel free to drop me an email at hj.yuan@zju.edu.cn if you are interested in collaborating with me as a full-time researcher/intern or remotely. </strong></span>